holmesfems/PasswordBook/README.md

 PasswordBook
 ====
-Remember your password on virous sites
+Remember your password on various sites

 # Description